 Japan's Best Starry Sky: Achi Village, Nagano Prefecture

-Japan's Best Starry Sky is the result of an evaluation by Japan's Ministry of the Environment from various scientific perspectives, including the presence of artificial lighting and the brightness of the stars.
-It resulted in Achi Village, a small village with a population of just over 6,000, becoming a famous place for stargazing.
+Japan's Ministry of the Environment determined Japan's Best Starry Sky from various perspectives, including the presence of artificial lighting and the brightness of the stars.
+The result was Achi Village, a small village of just over 6,000 people, became Japan's Best Starry Sky and a famous place for stargazing.

 In addition to the starry night sky, Achi Village is home to the hot springs of Hirugami Hot Springs.
 The spring water leaves the skin silky smooth after a soak, making it a popular destination among Japanese women.
 Visitors to the hot spring can also enjoy one of Japan's longest streets of flowering peach blossoms.
 In addition, they can harvest fresh fruits and vegetables throughout the year, making it the perfect place to enjoy a romantic vacation surrounded by nature.
-Join me as I introduce a two-day-one-night course for first-time visitors to Achi Village.
-Let's go on a trip of dreamy starry skies and hot springs!
+Join us as we introduce a two-day-one-night course for first-time visitors to Achi Village.
+It's time to go on a trip to see dreamlike starry skies and soak in hot springs!